 Continuous Video Recording available for free using an SD card

-Records a 10-15 second clip whenever there is motion.
+If you don’t use an SD card, it records a 10-15 second clip whenever there is motion.
 Afterwards, there is a short period of time until the next clip is recorded.
 This means you may miss some motion in your footage.

 Nest CamCloud storage only